michelp/pgsodium/README.md

 # Avoid secret logging

-If you choose to work with your own keys a more paranoid approach is to keep keys in an external storage and disables logging while injecting the keys into local variables with [`SET LOCAL`](https://www.postgresql.org/docs/12/sql-set.html).
+If you choose to work with your own keys and not restrict yourself to the `pgsodium_keyiduser` role, a useful approach is to keep keys in an external storage and disables logging while injecting the keys into local variables with [`SET LOCAL`](https://www.postgresql.org/docs/12/sql-set.html).
 If the images of database are hacked or stolen, the keys will not be available to the attacker.